CodePartnersMD/MD301-guide/curriculum/11/LAB.md

 - Style your site using a **mobile-only** approach.
 Use the provided wireframes as a general guideline for the minimum styling requirements, while adding your own personal taste and color palette.
 - Ensure the proper use of SMACCS principles.
 You and your partner(s) may choose to use float-based layout, grid-based layout, Flexbox, or a combination of these.
 - You will need to include icon fonts from a source such as Icomoon or FontAwesome for the social media icons you choose to include in the application.

+## Stretch Goal

+*As a developer, I want to automatically populate the database so my application is functioning efficiently.*

+- Implement a NodeJS script that will read a JSON file and populate your PostgreSQL database with that content.
+  - You will need to utilize the `fs` (file system) module from Node.
+TODO: Add link to fs docs

 ## Documentation